Polybutylene Pipes: Problems, Replacement Cost & What You Need to Know

 The most effective strategy for sellers is to complete the repipe before listing.
 Homes with newly repiped plumbing typically sell faster and at higher prices, and the investment often returns more than its cost in the final sale price.

 The legal history of polybutylene pipes is significant.
-In 1995, a landmark class-action lawsuit — Cox v.
-Shell Oil Co. — settled for $950 million.
-The defendants included Shell Chemical, DuPont, and Hoechst Celanese — the primary manufacturers of the pipe and its acetal plastic fittings.
-The settlement covered approximately 6 million property owners whose homes were plumbed with PB pipe installed between 1978 and 1995.
+In 1995, a landmark class-action lawsuit, Cox v.
+Shell Oil Co., settled for $950 million.
+The defendants included Shell Chemical, DuPont, and Hoechst Celanese, the primary manufacturers of the pipe and its acetal plastic fittings.
+The program was administered by the Consumer Plumbing Recovery Center and ultimately spent about $1.14 billion re-plumbing over 320,000 homes.

-Both settlements have since expired and funds are exhausted.
+Claims under Cox v.
+Shell had to be filed by May 1, 2009, and the settlement is now closed and cannot be joined in 2025 or 2026.
 A 2017 attempt to revive litigation (Hurt v.
 Shell Oil Co.) was dismissed with prejudice.
-There are no active class-action claims available today, meaning homeowners bear the full cost of replacement themselves.
+There are no active U.S. class-action claims available today, meaning homeowners now bear the full cost of replacement themselves.

 Pincher's Pro Tip